NYX1122/generate_distinct_colors/readme.md

 # Generate Distinct Colors

 This package generates a specified number of visually distinct colors across the HCL color space using the `iwanthue` library.
+The returned colors will be sorted based on hue.

 ## Installation